peranakanfrancis/wp-trekkingtopnepal/_posts/2019-03-31-nepal-travel-checklists.md

 During Spring season (March, April, May) the days tend to be slightly warmer, which makes your body temperature decent while you are walking all the way up.
 The nights are a bit colder than days.
 It is considered as the second-best season for trekking in Nepal.

 Monsoon season generally covers the months of June, July, and August.
 During this time, the days are sunny and quiet longer.
 There is a frequent chance of raining.
-There is a balance between days and nights.
+Weather condition is balanced between days and nights.

 Autumn season is the best season to travel to Nepal.
 It normally comprises of September, October, and November.<span style="font-weight: 400;"> The snowline remains up to </span><b>5000m</b><span style="font-weight: 400;">.
 The days are slightly warmer.</span>